MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 ## Syntax errors in the INF file (1100-1299)<a name="err-11xx"></a>

-When you install a driver, Windows skips lines in the INF file that contain errors, if a default value will enable to the INF to parse successfully.
+When you install a driver, Windows skips INF lines with errors if a default value enables success.
 Windows does not fail driver installation due to errors in this range, but errors in this range indicate that the behavior may change depending on OS version or SKU.
 In cases where the driver installs successfully, these errors indicate that there *are* circumstances where the driver may not install properly.

 <table>
 <colgroup>